The Federal Child Support Guidelines: Step-by-Step

 How annual income is calculated under the Federal Guidelines

-In certain situations, you may need to use a different amount from the one on line 150 of your return, notice of assessment or reassessment (if applicable) – for example, if you are self-employed, a director, officer or shareholder of a corporation, or if your income has various patterns and is not always consistent.
+In certain situations, you may need to use a different amount from the one on line 15000 (150 for 2018 and prior years) of your return, notice of assessment or reassessment (if applicable) – for example, if you are self-employed, a director, officer or shareholder of a corporation, or if your income has various patterns and is not always consistent.

 To determine the total income used to calculate child support, you may also need to adjust your annual income based on Schedule III of the Federal Guidelines.
 The line-by-line help for this worksheet provides additional information about the various adjustments.